kanwren/manifests/README.md

 ## Using only Windows

 Powershell is required in order to set up the registry values and fetch the necessary files.
-Open Powershell with `Windows+r` and run the following command:
+Open Powershell with `Windows+r`, navigate to an appropriate directory and run the following command:

 ```powershell
 iex (Invoke-WebRequest https://raw.githubusercontent.com/nprindle/manifests/master/ps/setup.ps1).Content